achaiah/stable_diffusion_docker/README.md

 ```

 Note the `-v` argument.
 If you want your images to be preserved after docker shuts down you will want to map a local path to the output produced by `webui`.

+The first run of this container will take a while because it will install additional libraries.
+Afterwards, if you simply restart the container, the changes will be preserved.
+Alternatively remove the `--rm` flag to avoid deleting the container on shutdown.

 For devs: there are many other flags available that you can add to `runme.sh`.
 For a full list see [this file](https://github.com/AUTOMATIC1111/stable-diffusion-webui/blob/master/modules/shared.py#L16).